Mark Badger

 Mark Billings Badger (October 16, 1958), known as Mark Badger, is an American illustrator who has worked as a penciler, inker, cover artist, painter, and occasional colorist in the American comic book industry.
 In addition to his career as a comic book artist, Badger is a political activist and organizer, often mixing the comic book medium with activism.
 As an early adapter of digital tools to create comic art, Badger has taken to create web-based comics for the purposes of education and activism.
+Under these auspices, he is in collaboration with the Bayard Rustin Center for Social Justice to establish an online platform to produce a series of web comix with other authors and artists to preserve the life and legacy of heretofore unrecognized queer civil rights pioneer Bayard Rustin.
 Badger also teaches "Programming, comic books, and web development" at San Francisco’s Academy of Art University.
 Badger, a native of Cleveland, was diagnosed with multiple sclerosis at age thirty.
 He lives in Oakland, California.